Updated January 21, 2021

 5 Ways to Help Someone With Depression

 - Learn about depression.
 Depression is common and affects one in 10 women and one in 20 men at any point in time.
-Learning how to help someone with depression starts with educating yourself about the disease.
+Learning how to help someone with depression starts with educating yourself about the disorder.
 Taking steps to learn about depression can help you better understand why your loved one is struggling.
-Consider attending support groups for friends or family members of those with depression, where you can connect with others in similar situations.
-It can help you gain a better understanding of depression and its symptoms, and may also help you become more empathetic and compassionate.
+Consider reading more about depression on the National Institute of Mental Health website.
+You might also consider attending support groups for friends or family members of those with depression, where you can connect with others in similar situations.
+It can help you gain a better understanding of depression and its symptoms and may also help you become more empathetic and compassionate.

 - Listen.
 Depression can be isolating and cause a wide range of negative emotions like anger, guilt, shame, and sadness.
 Sometimes, helping someone with depression simply means being there to listen.
 Offer a safe space for your loved one to vent and talk, free from judgment or criticism.
 Initiate the conversation by reminding them that they are not their disease, and that negative thoughts, emotions, or actions they experience are symptoms of their mental illness — not indicative of who they truly are.
 If they aren’t interested in talking, don’t push it.
 Simply let them know that you will be there if and when they need you.